 Don’t let pride get the best of you.

 It’s easy to get caught up with the idea of certain titles or the prestige associated with particular professions.
 You might like the idea of being an attorney or a freelance writer, but dig a little deeper and consider the lifestyle you are committing yourself to.
 Force yourself to consider the gritty, more unpleasant parts of the job and see if the bad outweighs the good.
 For more insight, set up an informational interview or shadow someone in the field.

 Learning doesn’t go to waste

 It’s difficult to work hard for something and then decide to let it go.
-If you switch majors you may regret the time you “wasted” learning things that you may no longer consider relevant to your new field.
+If you switch majors you may regret the time you “wasted” learning things you may no longer consider relevant to your new field.
 It’s okay to be well-rounded, that’s why you are getting a liberal arts education.
 Your knowledge in two fields of study could be preparing you for an opportunity you never knew existed.

 Take a Risk

 Don’t think yourself out of it.
 Are you having more bad days than good days?
 Do you find fulfillment doing what you’re doing?
 If you have reoccurring doubts, you might need to make a change for the better.
 Try taking a class or joining a club that you think would be interesting.
 Take charge of your education.
 The longer you wait, the harder it will be.